ordinators/ordinator/COMMANDS.md

 - **Profile-specific files**: First looks for files in `files/<profile>/` directory
 - **Backward compatibility**: Falls back to flat `files/` structure for existing repositories
 - **Missing files**: Provides clear guidance when source files are not found
+- **All apply/symlink and secrets operations use the mapping** to resolve the correct source file for each tracked path.
+- **Backward compatibility**: If a mapping is missing, the legacy file structure is used as a fallback.

 **Error Handling:**
 - **Colorized output**: Uses colors for success (green), warnings (yellow), and errors (red)